adamenger/webp-converter-3000/README.md

 # WebP Converter 3000

 WebP Converter 3000 is a no-nonsense web-based tool for converting your images to the WebP format.
 All processing happens locally on your machine, ensuring your images never leave your device.
-We simply host the app.

 ## Features
 - Supports common image formats: **JPEG, PNG, GIF, BMP, WebP, SVG**